Stand out. Get hired. Do the work you love.

 - Insights and advice from a career coach and recruiter who knows the nonprofit, public, and private sectors

 - Lifetime access to a comprehensive toolkit of job search templates and resources that will help you implement proven strategies right away

 - Accountability and support from peers who are going through the same experience, and a network you will rely on far beyond the end of the program

 - A shared Facebook group to ask questions and get support in between meetings

 - A 30-minute individual coaching session to get targeted feedback and a special discount on individual coaching after the program ends

 - Inclusion in a growing alumni network of social impact professionals and special access to news, job postings, and other content shared only with alumni

 When it happens

-Job Search Bootcamp groups are offered in person in Seattle and virtually via the Zoom video meeting platform.
-Groups are intentionally kept small and fill quickly.
+Job Search Bootcamp groups are offered both in person in Seattle and virtually via the Zoom video meeting platform.
+Groups are intentionally kept small and fill up quickly.